CronaTheNeko/ravagerFramework/ravagerDevelopers.md

 #### Manually adding a callback
 While there's nothing stopping you from avoiding the helper function, it is not recommended, as the helper function is there to ensure your callbacks get placed where the framework expects them to be and that location is not set in stone.

 Nevertheless, you may still want to do so.
-For example, if `RavagerAddCallback` returns false to indicate your callback was not added, you may want to attempt to add it yourself.
+For example, if `RFAddCallback` returns false to indicate your callback was not added, you may want to attempt to add it yourself.

 Here's the steps to add a callback manually:
 1) Make sure the dictionary `KDEventMapEnemy['ravagerCallbacks']` exists.
 This should exist, unless something has gone quite wrong with the framework, as the framework adds multiple of its own debug/example callbacks during initialization.
 2) Set the value of `KDEventMapEnemy['ravagerCallbacks'][yourCallbackKey]` to be your function, either by referencing the name of a function you've declared or using the `(x, y, z) => { code }` syntax.

-If you are experiencing issues with this method, please try using `RavagerAddCallback` and check your parameters before filing a bug report.
+If you are experiencing issues with this method, please try using `RFAddCallback` and check your parameters before filing a bug report.

 #### Effect callback
 Property path: `enemy.ravage.effectCallback`